Bounded Connected Components of Polynomial Lemniscates: Introduction

 This task was taken up in \cite{FK}, where several examples are considered.
 Since the Bergman projection of $\bar{z}$ is $F'(z)$, not $F(z)$, there is no loss of generality by instead considering the set

 which is slightly easier for some computations.
-It was asked in \cite{FK} to find values of $C$ so that $\Gamma_{Cz^n}$ has a bounded connected component.
-This question was mostly answered in \cite{FL17}, where Lundberg et al. found precise values of $C$ that are sufficient to guarantee that $\Gamma_{Cz^n}$ has a bounded connected component.
-We will complete the result from \cite{FL17} by showing that their result is both necessary and sufficient and also by showing that for these particular values of $C$, there is exactly one bounded component of the set $\Gamma_{Cz^n}$.
+It was asked in \cite{FK} to find values of $C$ so that $\Gamma_{Cz^n}$ bounds a Jordan domain.
+This question was mostly answered in \cite{FL17}, where Fleeman and Lundberg found precise values of $C$ that are sufficient to guarantee that $\Gamma_{Cz^n}$ bounds a Jordan domain.
+We will complete the result from \cite{FL17} by showing that their result is both necessary and sufficient and also by showing that for these particular values of $C$, there is exactly one Jordan domain bounded by the set $\Gamma_{Cz^n}$.

 Our main results will generalize the result from \cite{FL17} in several ways.
 First, we will consider the sets